Sheep were first domesticated about 6000 years ago and became widely farmed because of their strong flocking instinct.

-- Chewing Gum - Harden with ice, then scrape off.
+- Chewing Gum - Harden with ice and then scrape off.
 Sponge any residue with dry cleaning solvent.

 - Chocolate - Sponge with dry cleaning solvent, then sponge with soapy water.
 Rinse.

-- Correction Fluids - Allow to dry, then scrape off excess.
+- Correction Fluids - Allow to dry and then scrape off excess.
 Have dry cleaned with instructions to treat as paint.